 - Certificate of Workers’ Compensation Insurance (C105.2 or U26.3) AND a Certificate of Disability Benefits Compensation Insurance (DB120.1)

-ACORD forms or other form are NOT PROOF OF INSURANCE COVERAGE.
+ACORD forms or other forms are NOT PROOF OF INSURANCE COVERAGE.
 ACORD forms DO NOT meet the Workers Compensation and Disability Benefits Insurance requirement, and we MAY NOT ACCEPT ACORD forms.

 Please note that in the past, contractors have left their Certificates “on file” in our office.
 This is no longer feasible.
 We are not able to track a Contractor’s Insurance Certificates in our records software.
 New Certificates MUST be presented for EACH job.